rdfa/rdfa-website/README.markdown

 ### Command line runner

 By implementing a command-line runner, the tests can be run using spec/run-suite.
-This allows a processor that does not implement an HTTP-based distiller to run through test cases using a shell commant.
+This allows a processor that does not implement an HTTP-based distiller to run through test cases using a shell command.

 To use this, implement a shell command accepting input RDFa on standard input generating Turtle or N-Triples on standard output.
 It should also accept the --host-language, --version and --url options.

 For example, to run with the Ruby RDFa processor, invoke the following:

     spec/run-suite spec/rdf-rdfa

+Remote endpoints can also be called using either the URL of the processor, or the name of the processor from the `processors.json` file.

 See spec/run-suite --help for more on the test runner.